 Choose a design shop rather than online printer.
 There are plenty to choose from these day - from Etsy to Creative Market, by choosing a shop that specializes in printable designs, you have access to a designer, and you aren't left fiddling with online interfaces that only sort of do what you want anyway.
 Work with your designer by providing descriptive words for the atmosphere you want at the party, and remember that words evoke slightly different ideas in different people.
 Try to be specific, provide examples if you can, and remember, it might not be perfect the first time.
 That's ok.
 It's a collaboration.

 3. Be Specific.

 Look at your proofs critically and be prepared to give specific feedback.
 When you say, "this isn't what I'm looking for," but can't say why, you have removed the initial parameters without providing further direction - and that leaves the designer something like one million possibilities.
 When you can, say: I don't like that font; I want something more "readable, fancier, swirlier, fun," or whatever, then you are giving a direction, and trust me when I say that is AWESOME.
 I don't mind if someone doesn't like something I have created the first go round; it's not about me, it's about them.
 But I LOVE when someone says, I don't like this, could you please make it more formal, make it less formal, make it more fun, make it more scripty, make it more pink, make it ______ (insert direction here).
 We have a starting off point, and now we have a direction.
 It's all about communication.

 While not everything is possible, with some direction, an open mind, and good communication, I guarantee it is possible to get just what you want in the end!

-Don't forget to download this free guide to get started.
+Don't forget to download this FREE PRINTABLE PDF to get started.

 • • •